N401 highway: Noveleta to Rosario

-N401 commences at the junction with Magdiwang Highway and Manila–Cavite Road, both components of N402, and General Antonio Street in Noveleta as Marseilla Street.
+N401 commences at the junction with N62 (M. Salud Road) in Noveleta as Magdiwang Highway, continuing the highway's tertiary road segment also known as Noveleta Diversion Road.
+Shortly, it meets its junction with N62 (Manila–Cavite Road) ang General Antonio Street and becomes Marseilla Street.
 It runs southwest up to Catalino Abueg Street, where it forms a corner of the Rosario Town Plaza, in the Rosario town proper.